Siluete: 1964–1971: Nationwide popularity, disbandment

-Encouraged by the success in Yugoslavia, the band decided to try to break into the foreign market, for months they performing in Austria and West Germany.
-In Vienna they performed in the clubs Chattanooga and Star Club.
-The Austrian newspaper Kurier wrote about their performances describing them as "descendants of hajduks who fought against the Turks".
-However, the guitarist Dragi Jelić left the band and joined Džentlmeni (later forming highly successful YU Grupa with his brother Žika Jelić).
-Jelić was replaced by a former Džentlmeni member Slobodan Todorović.
-During one of their absences from Yugoslavia some Yugoslav newspapers published the rumor that Siluete performed at a graveyard in Nuremberg.
+Encouraged by the success in Yugoslavia, the band decided to try to break into the foreign market, for months performing in Austria and West Germany.
+In Vienna they performed in the clubs Chattanooga and Star Club, attracting some media attention, with the newspaper Kurier describing them as "descendants of hajduks who fought against the Turks".
+However, guitarist Dragi Jelić left the band and joined Džentlmeni (later forming highly successful YU Grupa with his brother Žika Jelić).
+He was replaced by a former Džentlmeni member Slobodan Todorović, who would himself later be replaced by Boban Birtašević.
+Despite their absence from the Yugoslav scene, they still enjoyed attention of the Yugoslav media, with some Yugoslav newspapers publishing the rumor that Siluete performed at a graveyard in Nuremberg.

 After their efforts to gain success abroad failed, the band decided to dedicate themselves to their status on the Yugoslav scene.
-They organized a comeback concert in Belgrade Youth Center, which featured Džentlmeni as the opening band and a guest appearance by the jazz ballet group Džezabal (Jazzabelle).
-The press praised the performance and the fact the band started dedicating more attention to their musicianship.
-After the concert the band went on a Yugoslav tour during which they performed 120 concerts, on which debuted new guitarist Ljubomir Sedlar, formerly of the band Vizije (The Visions).
+They organized their comeback concert in Belgrade Youth Center, featuring Džentlmeni as the opening band and a guest appearance by the jazz ballet group Džezabal (Jazzabelle).
+The music press praised the performance and the fact the band had started dedicating more attention to their musicianship.
+After the concert, the group went on a Yugoslav tour during which they performed 120 concerts.
 A part of the tour was a twenty-three-hour concert held on New Year's Eve in Belgrade Youth Center.
 In January 1968, at their concert in Sarajevo, a riot broke out.
-A large number of chairs was broken, Miščević's shirt was ripped off and his gold necklace was split, Ljuba Đorđević was hit on the head with a bottle and their manager's wallet was stolen.
-At the Siluete concert in Novi Sad the band members broke their guitars, got in a fight with the audience and the band's van was by damaged by the mob.
+A large number of chairs was broken, Miščević's shirt was ripped into pieces and his gold necklace was torn off, Ljuba Đorđević was hit on the head with a bottle and their manager's wallet was stolen.
+At a concert in Novi Sad, the band members smashed their guitars, got in a fight with individuals from the audience, and the band's van was heavily damaged by the mob.
 The band spent the summer of 1968 performing in Belgrade, playing four times a week in the Rade Končar School yard.
+During the year, Miščević wrote a monthly column for Mladost magazine.
+In late 1968, Birtašević was replaced by Ljuba Sedlar, formerly of the band Vizije (The Visions).